 Awareness metrics for your social media: Impressions, reach, and more

-Now these are one set of metrics that are used very, very often, but often end up confusing the user as to what is referring to what.
-Although very useful, they mostly come hand if your goals for your social media marketing are focused around brand awareness, perception, and the sorts.
-Which is why it is important to understand the difference between the two:
+Now, these are one set of metrics that are used very, very often, but often end up confusing the user as to what is referring to what.
+Although very useful, they mostly come in hand if your goals for your social media marketing are focused around brand awareness, perception, and the sorts.
+This is why it is important to understand the difference between the two:

 At the level of a post on a social media channel, say Twitter, impression would refer to how many times the said post appears in someone’s timeline or newsfeed.
 However, reach refers to the potential number of unique visitors the same post could have (roughly calculated by adding your follower count and following of accounts that shared the post)

 Return on investment (ROI) metrics for social media: Referrals, conversions, clickthroughs, and more

 Now these set of metrics are most relevant for companies that have a shop set up, either on their Instagram accounts, their website, Facebook, or elsewhere.
 Social referral traffic and conversions from your social media are both tied to your marketing and revenue goals, and ultimately impact your topline.
 So these could be the most important set of metrics for some businesses (although, come to think of it, it would be the most important set of metrics for most e-Comm businesses)